Bengals Beat: Is Kevin Huber Era Drawing To Close, Getting Evan McPherson Straight - CLNS Media

 Simmons also hinted at why Chrisman didn’t make the team out of camp.

 “I think he’s handled it real well.
 It was obviously a competition in training camp.
 There were certain things that Drue needed to improve on coming out of camp.
 I identified with him the reason he didn’t make our team.
 Again, to go back to golf equation a little bit, it’s like the changes he needed to make would’ve been like him trying to make the week before the Masters.
 It’s difficult to make a bunch of changes like that when you’re ready to go into competition.
-Those are changes that have to be made earlier, way back in the offseason.
+Those are changes that have to be made earlier, way back in the offseason.”

+Drue Chrisman is ready for Bengals punting duties if his number is called. pic.twitter.com/Olz4Pgh4nr

 Meanwhile, Evan McPherson has missed his last two field goal attempts, including Sunday wide left from 48 yards, and hasn’t connected on one since his clutch 52-yarder against the Saints.
 Simmons is concerned but definitely not panicking.
 McPherson is 11-of-15 in field goals, 23-of-25 on extra points, with one of his misses on the block that led to overtime against the Steelers on opening day, a miscue Simmons said was not on McPherson.